carlpulley/volatility/README.txt

-The exportstack.py plugin has a number of similarities to: http://code.google.com/p/volatility/wiki/CommandReference#threads exportstack.py differs mainly in the fact that it attempts to perform a stack unwind, whilst threads does not currently do this.
+The exportstack.py plugin has a number of similarities to: http://code.google.com/p/volatility/wiki/CommandReference#threads exportstack.py differs mainly in the fact that it attempts to perform (user and kernel) stack unwinds, whilst threads does not currently do this.
 In addition, threads currently displays a number of useful _ETHREAD members that exportstack.py does not and incorporates an excellent tag based filtering system.

 PLUGIN DEPENDENCIES
 ===================